 Nash Equilibria of Non-Cooperative Game Theory

-John Forbes Nash Jr. has proposed a solution for Non-cooperative Game Theory
+John Forbes Nash Jr. has proposed a solution for the Non-cooperative Game Theory.

-When multiple players are involved, each player has his/her own strategy
+When multiple players are involved, each player has their own strategy.

 A Player’s strategy is based on

 - Anticipated action from the competitor or another player